PrEP 2-1-1 offered at Magnet

 Recognizing that PrEP 2-1-1 is in widespread use in Europe, SFAF leaders decided to develop a PrEP 2-1-1 research study after observing that many PrEP clients had begun using the 2-1-1 strategy after reading about it online or hearing about it from others.

 Although data supporting this way of taking Truvada for PrEP was not submitted by the manufacturer to the FDA (and therefore could not be reviewed by the FDA), the dosing strategy has been rigorously evaluated and is approved by the International AIDS Society in the U.S. and recommended by many European countries, Australia and Canada.
-Large randomized controlled studies have validated the method and shown it to be effective for people having anal sex.
+Large randomized controlled studies have validated the method and shown it to be effective.
 PrEP 2-1-1 has only been studied in cisgender men who have sex with men and is not recommended for vaginal exposures or for anyone taking hormone supplementation.
+At this time, we do not have enough data to support the use of Descovy for PrEP 2-1-1.

 “We saw an opportunity to bring PrEP 2-1-1 to people in an intentional way,” said Pierre Cedric-Crouch, PhD, ANP-BC, ACRN, nursing director at San Francisco AIDS Foundation.
 “Healthcare oftentimes lags behind what communities are doing.
 People learn about better ways to protect themselves, and start implementing these strategies before we do—but I think we fail the community by not evaluating and supporting the services that people are already using,” he said.